MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 If we report a point estimate, we probably will not hit the exact population parameter.
 On the other hand, if we report a range of plausible values---a confidence interval---we have a good shot at capturing the parameter.

 This reasoning also explains why we can never prove a null hypothesis.
 Sample statistics will vary from sample to sample.
 While we can quantify this uncertainty (e.g., we are 95% sure the statistic is within 0.15 of the parameter), we can never be certain that the parameter is an exact value.
-For example, suppose want to test whether a coin is a fair coin, i.e., $H_0: \pi = 0.50$ versus $H_0: \pi \neq 0.50$, so you toss the coin 10 times to collect data.
+For example, suppose you want to test whether a coin is a fair coin, i.e., $H_0: \pi = 0.50$ versus $H_0: \pi \neq 0.50$, so you toss the coin 10 times to collect data.
 In those 10 tosses, 6 land on heads and 4 land on tails, resulting in a p-value of 0.754^[You will get more practice calculating p-values such as these in this Chapter.].
 We don't have enough evidence to show that the coin is biased, but surely we wouldn't say we just proved the coin is fair!

 \BeginKnitrBlock{importantbox}<div class="importantbox">There are only _two_ possible decisions in a hypothesis test: (1) reject $H_0$, or (2) fail to reject $H_0$.
 Since one can never prove a null hypothesis---we can only disprove^[Since statistical methods are grounded in probability, technically we can only find strong evidence against a hypothesis, not disprove it.] it---we never have the ability to "accept the null."
 You may have seen this phrase in other textbooks or articles, but it is incorrect.</div>\EndKnitrBlock{importantbox}